Updated on 26th May

-Recent days have been confusing and fast changing as precautions to control COVID-19 have left many of us with feelings of disquiet and concern.
-On Monday 23rd March the Prime Minister announced a strict new regime.
-All public gatherings of more than two people are to be outlawed with the threat of fines; the doors of our parish churches have been locked.
-Church weddings and baptisms are banned.
+Recent weeks have been confusing and fast changing as precautions to control COVID-19 have left many of us with feelings of disquiet and concern.
+On Monday 23rd March the Prime Minister announced a strict new regime but then on 10th May he announced the relaxation of some restrictions.
 SCROLL DOWN...

-Now, without the opportunity for regular worship services, we are thinking about how we can best be the church, witnessing to Christ’s love in the midst of our anxiety and serving our communities across the Churn Valley.
+Quite rapidly we've had to work out how best we can be the church, witnessing to Christ’s love in the midst of our anxiety and serving our communities across the Churn Valley.
+The CofE has issued strong guidance which is frequently updated.

 Firstly we will pray.
 We had hoped all our church buildings would be kept open for visitors throughout every day but on 25th March the UK Government decided the doors must be locked for the foreseeable future.
 However, our churchyards offer a quiet space to come for prayer and reflection.
 The clergy and Readers are always happy to receive your prayer requests; please don't hold back!